ZECxR3ap3r/T6ZM-Trials-System/README.md

 ## 🤯 Guide

 ## 🧩 Installation
--Step 1 Compile the file main.gsc with a GSC Compiler -Step 2 Move the Compiled file in your Directory %localappdata%\Plutonium\storage\t6\scripts\zm\
+- Step 1 Compile the file main.gsc with a GSC Compiler
+- Step 2 Move the Compiled file in your Directory %localappdata%\Plutonium\storage\t6\scripts\zm\
-  Create any folders if they dont Exist
+  **Create any folders if they dont Exist**
--Step 3 Start the Game or Server and have Fun!
+- Step 3 Start the Game or Server and have Fun!

 ## 🗺️ Supported Maps